A plate full of cooked italian green beans with a slice of lemon and a fork

-Why I love this fresh green beans recipe
+Why I love these Italian green beans

 There’s nothing I like more the fresh vegetables.
 While I don’t mind frozen, I’ve never been a fan of canned, and the more time I spend cooking, the more I realize how simple fresh veggies can be to cook.